 - Opportunities for volunteers to participate in drug trials, support groups, clinical research projects, and other special programs for volunteers and their families.

-Mild Traumatic Injury Study
+Mild Traumatic Injury Study at the ADRC

 Mild traumatic brain injury (mTBI) is caused by blast effects of explosive devices and is the "signature injury" of soldiers in the current Iraq and Afghanistan conflicts (Operation Iraqi Freedom and Operation Enduring Freedom).
 In addition, repeated exposure to blast trauma may be a risk for developing a disorder similar to Alzheimer's disease in later life.
 There are a number of tests associated with this study for people who have been exposed to multiple blast traumas, people who have been exposed to head trauma from incidents other than blasts (such as football or boxing), people who have not been exposed to any blast traumas, and people who have not had any head trauma.
 The goal is to see if there are any differences in the test results among these different groups of people.